MicrosoftDocs/cpp-docs/docs/cpp/dynamic-cast-operator.md

 Further ambiguities can be introduced when you use virtual base classes.
 Consider the class hierarchy shown in the following figure.

 :::image type="complex" source="../cpp/media/vc39012.gif" alt-text="Class hierarchy that shows virtual base classes.":::
-The diagram shows the classes A, B, C, D, and E arranged as follows: Class A is a base class of B. Classes C and E each derive from B. Class E also inherits from D, which inherits from class B which in turn inherits from class A.
+The diagram shows the classes A, B, C, D, and E arranged as follows: Class A is a base class of B. Classes C and E each derive from B. Class E also inherits from D, which inherits from class B, which inherits from class A.
 :::image-end:::
 Class hierarchy that shows virtual base classes